propan/om-datepicker/README.md

 * :allow-past? - if false, picking a date from the past is not allowed.
 * :end-date    - if set, picking a date from the future is limited by that date.
 Can be a date or a number of days from today.
+* :first-day   - the first day of the week.
+Default: 1 (Monday)
 * :result-ch   - if passed, then picked values are put in that channel instead of :value key of the cursor.
+* :style       - the style that will be applied to the string representations of days of the week.
+Possible values are :short, :medium and :long.
+Default value is :medium.

 ### Datepicker Panel